 - See Archaeological Resources Protection Act of 1979.

 All of these photos have been resized and manipulated in Photoshop to give the best representation of the image.
 Some color distortion is inevitable.
 If you would like to see higher quality versions of these shots, or if you would like to use these images for any purpose, please contact us and we would be glad to help if we can.

-Select an image to see a larger representation.
+Select an image or figure number to see a full sized version.